 Enables stack usage analysis.
 If you choose to produce a linker map file, a stack usage chapter is included in the map file.
-Additionally, you can:
+Additionally, you specify one or more of these files:

 Control file

 Specify a stack usage control file to use to control stack usage analysis or provide more stack usage information for modules or functions.
 If no filename extension is specified, the extension suc is used.